 Our Sustainability, Utilities and Engineering Department delivers projects behind the scenes to support the University in reducing its environmental impact and increasing energy efficiency.

-We work closely with staff and students to share best practice, support behaviour change and strategies, and hear what you need to support our Sustainable Ways.
+We work closely with staff and students to share best practice, support behaviour change and strategies, towards a sustainable UEA.

 Carlos Merchan, BMS Developer

-I am responsible for developing our Building Management System (BMS) into a user-friendly tool, which will help Estates to better integrate building maintenance, energy management and user controls.
-As part of this remit, I manage the production of technical strategies, budget, and project delivery.
+Responsible for developing our Building Management System (BMS) into a user-friendly tool, which will help Estates to better integrate building maintenance, energy management and user controls.
+As part of this remit, Carlos manages the production of technical strategies, budget, and project delivery.

 Simon Ward, BMS Engineer

-I am responsible for managing the day to day operation of the Trend BMS.
+Responsible for managing the day to day operation of the Trend BMS.
 This involves writing and modifying the Trend software, rectifying reported faults and proactive maintenance works to ensure efficient operation of the BMS.
-I work closely with the other members of the BMS and Energy Reduction teams to improve environmental conditions and energy usage throughout the campus.
+Simon works closely with the energy reduction teams to improve environmental conditions and energy usage throughout the campus.